 White privilege and systemic racism are embedded in the training and performance of ballet and contemporary dance.
 We have a responsibility to actively oppose anti-Black racism and inequality, both in our work and in our society.
 We believe that the time is long overdue to face our deficiencies as a company in addressing the problems of race and inequality.
 Going forward, we pledge to find actionable ways to make our community a more inclusive, fair, safe, and diverse place.

 We at ProArteDanza (the staff, dancers, and board) commit to listening, learning, and continuing to ask difficult questions about dismantling unjust structures, and invite others to do the same.
 Actions are underway based on the input of our Board, staff, dancers, and community partners.
 Our plans and activities are being shared through social media and on our website.
 Black Lives Matter.

 At ProArteDanza, we recognize our responsibility to speak out against systemic racism in dance.
-ProArteDanza is deeply disturbed by the growing incidents targeting Asians.
+ProArteDanza is deeply disturbed by incidents targeting Asians.
 The company lends its support to fighting the kind of hatred that has so terrorized the community.